 The arts have the potential for amazing and powerful influences on society; we as artists have the unique ability to reflect upon the society in which they were created.
 And when we reflect upon society, we are not only preserving the virtues of our era, but we are exposing the flaws.
 This is an aspect of the concert-going experience of classical music that gets mostly overlooked.
 The general Euro-masculine programming practice, and thus how classical music is mostly consumed, has been more or less identical for hundreds of years.
 This practice has forced classical music into an undesirable spot in our culture at large, with an aura of elitism that markets itself as inaccessible.
 Fortunately, in the last few years, individuals and institutions have taken steps to counteract this unfortunate development.
 Outreach concerts are an essential aspect of most major musical institutions, and musicians around the world have taken steps to develop a more accessible presence and to bring our music to a broader audience.
 These are great steps towards our assimilation into our culture; in fact, a wide range of community engagement is an essential part of our mission at Opus Illuminate.
 But we believe that this is only a part of the work we need to do.

-Opus Illuminate is a performance organization dedicated to programming and performing works by composers of historically underrepresented communities and heritages in order to expand and enrich the classical music industry.
-Along with substantial community engagement efforts, the diversification of programming that Opus Illuminate emphasizes will revitalize the spirit and cultural relevance of classical music.
-In partnership with the National Arts Diversity Integration Association, Opus Illuminate is working towards reestablishing our art form as the pioneering force in the efforts of equity, diversity, inclusion, and belonging across the cultural sector.
+Opus Illuminate is a performance organization dedicated to expanding and enriching the classical music industry by programming and performing works by composers of historically underrepresented communities and heritages.
+Along with substantial community engagement efforts, the diversification of programming that Opus Illuminate emphasizes will revitalize the spirit and cultural relevance of classical music and work towards reestablishing the art form as the pioneering force in the efforts of equity, diversity, inclusion, and belonging across the cultural sector.